leonlinsx/minimal-mistakes/_posts/2020-05-01-Fred-Wilson-speech.md

 **Main**

-Fred Wilson of Union Square Ventures is one of the more famous VCs based in NYC, due in large part to his popular blog [AVC](https://avc.com/ "AVC").
+Fred Wilson of Union Square Ventures is one of the more famous VCs based in NYC, due in part to his popular blog [AVC](https://avc.com/ "AVC").
 He recently did an ["Ask Me Anything" style virtual event](https://askmeanythinglivefredwilson.splashthat.com/?
-"Link") \[1\] at Betaworks; notes below \[2\]:
+"Link") \[1\] at [Betaworks](https://betaworks.com/ "Beta").
+Notes below \[2\], and I’ve bucketed them into five categories:

+1. General covid reactions
+2. Market specific discussions
+3. Thoughts on founders raising capital now
+4. Thoughts on being a VC now
+5. Other

 **General Covid reactions**